Foodtasia

 So happy you liked them, Denise!
 Thanks so much!

-Thomase Martin
+9. Thomase Martin says

 These cookies are amazing!!
 I do not eat cookie dough but found myself eating this dough the smell of the brown butter and the Pecans together omg.
 Theses Cookies are for Christmas gifts if I don't eat them all.
 Glad I doubled the recipe.